Efficient Algorithm for Sparse Fourier Transform of Generalized $q$-ary Functions: Introduction

 \item We develop a noise-robust version of GFast, dubbed NR-GFast, that computes the transform in the presence of additive Gaussian noise, with a sample complexity of $O(Sn^2)$ and computational complexity of $O(Sn^2 \log N)$.

-\item We conduct large-scale synthetic experiments and demonstrate that GFast computes the sparse Fourier transform of generalized $q$-ary functions using up to $16\times$ fewer samples and runs up to $8\times$ faster compared to existing algorithms treating the function as $q$-ary, with $q=q_\text{max}$.
+\item We conduct large-scale synthetic experiments and demonstrate that GFast computes the sparse Fourier transform of generalized $q$-ary functions using up to $16\times$ fewer samples and runs up to $8\times$ faster than existing solutions.

-\item We conduct real-world experiments to explain a deep neural network trained to predict protein fluorescence from protein sequence in terms of interactions among its amino acids and demonstrate that, given the same sample budget, NR-GFast achieves >$25\%$ smaller normalized mean-squared error than existing algorithms.
+\item We conduct real-world experiments to explain deep neural networks trained to predict heart disease diagnosis and protein fluorescence and demonstrate that NR-GFast computes the sparse Fourier transform using $13\times$ fewer samples compared to existing algorithms.

 \end{itemize}